 It is the responsibility of those working in Reception to follow the principles stated in this policy.
-The Head teacher and EYFS co-ordinator will carry out monitoring on EYFS as part of the whole school monitoring schedule.
+The Head teacher and EYFS Lead will carry out monitoring on EYFS as part of the whole school monitoring schedule.
 The Governing Body will also be part of this process.

 Date Agreed Written By Review date

-September 2022 B. Kerr October 2023
+November 2023 B. Kerr November 2024

 Signed (Head teacher) Signed (Chair of Governors)